Here is the schedule of events for the day:

 A: Unfortunately, we cannot reserve tables.

-Q: Can I take pictures or video on board the Battleship?
+Q: Can I take pictures or video at the event?

 Q: Will food and drink be available for purchase?